Skip to content

 fetched_at Timestamp of when this Prompt was fetched from its backend.
 Implementation-defined precision.
 When the backend serves a cached result, fetched_at MUST reflect the original fetch time, not the cache hit time (matching §5's "caching MUST NOT break content-addressing" intent).

-metadata Optional implementation-defined mapping of additional backend-supplied metadata (e.g., Langfuse tags, file path of origin).
+metadata Optional implementation-defined mapping of additional backend-supplied metadata (e.g., Langfuse tags, file path of origin, other backend-attribution metadata).
 The spec does not constrain shape.
+Note that the Langfuse Prompt-entity reference moved out of this field as of v0.26.0 (proposal 0033) — it now lives on observability_entities['langfuse_prompt'] so the observability §8.4.4 lookup has a spec-defined location.

 The name + version + label triple identifies a prompt; the template_hash lets two prompts with the same name be distinguished by content (e.g., a Langfuse-backed prompt fetched at two different times with the same latest label may have different content).